sanskrit/raw_etexts_english/blogs/manasataramgini/2014-02-04_some-notes-on-the-extra-military-aspects-of-the-islamo-hindu-confrontation.md

 +++
-title = "Some notes on the extra-military aspects of the Islamo-Hinduxa0confrontation"
+title = "Some notes on the extra-military aspects of the Islamo-Hindu confrontation"

 +++
 Under the modern Indian practice of secularism it is common to hold the